 Here at Cornerstone Physiotherapy’s Pelvic Health Clinic in Toronto, we have a team of specially trained Physiotherapists who are rostered with the College of Physiotherapists of Ontario to be able to provide Pelvic Health services.
 These therapists help people every day who suffer from urinary incontinence, pelvic pain, prolapse and many other common pelvic dysfunctions.
 If you have been diagnosed with a pelvic health problem, Physiotherapy is often the treatment of choice, and Cornerstone Physiotherapy in Toronto is an excellent place to start.

-Pelvic Health Physiotherapy is sometimes referred to as Pelvic Floor Physiotherapy or Women’s Health Physiotherapy, however both men and women experience pelvic dysfunction and at Cornerstone we regularly treat both.
+Pelvic Health Physiotherapy is sometimes referred to as Pelvic Floor Physiotherapy or Women’s Health Physiotherapy.

 A truly enormous number of people suffer from pelvic health dysfunction and yet many patients feel quite alone with their problem.
 30% of women suffer from urinary incontinence and more than half have minor organ prolapse following vaginal childbirth.
 Most people have heard of, and tried Kegels.
 Unfortunately, if they have not been taught with internal feedback many people are doing them incorrectly!
 It is important to seek care from an experienced professional who can help you to see that these problems are both common and highly treatable!